NobodyXu/aspawn/README.md

 BM_posix_spawn                 125061 ns        29091 ns        24483
 ```

+The column "Time" is measured in terms of system clock, while "CPU" is measured in terms of per-process CPU time.

 ### Throughput benchmark

 Since `aspawn` allows user to **do anything** in the vforked child via `aspawn_fn`, it makes no sense